 Real-world industry experience distinguishes Barry’s practice.
 Before becoming an attorney, he worked for several years as a chemical engineer, first in a hydrosulfuric acid manufacturing plant, and then in various oil refineries on the East Coast, where he specialized in anti-foulant and anti-corrosion chemical technologies.
 Before joining the firm, Barry was a partner at Oblon McClelland Maier & Neustadt, a large intellectual property boutique in Alexandria, Virginia, where he was co-chair of the patent litigation and ITC practice groups.
 He also spent three years as a patent litigation associate at Arnold & Porter in Washington, D.C.

 Barry has been selected by his peers for inclusion in Best Lawyers in America for the past several years in the fields of Intellectual Property Litigation, Patent Litigation, and Patent Law.
-He was named by Best Lawyers as Baltimore’s Patent Litigation “Lawyer of the Year” from 2017 to 2019.
+He was named by Best Lawyers as Baltimore’s "Lawyer of the Year” for Patent Litigation from 2017 to 2019 and for Intellectual Property Litigation in 2021.
 In 2018, he was named by the Maryland Daily Record as one its Leadership in Law honorees.
 He is AV rated by Martindale Hubbell.

 In addition to his practice, Barry has been active in the Maryland State Bar Association’s Intellectual Property Section for the past several years, and served as Section Chair in 2016 - 2017.
 He serves on the Board of Directors for Boys Hope Girls Hope Baltimore and recently finished serving a two-year term as the organization’s Chairman of the Board.
 Barry is also on the Board of Directors for the Downtown Partnership of Baltimore and the Economic Alliance of Greater Baltimore.
 Outside of the office, Barry has coached youth baseball and basketball for the Severna Park Green Hornets organization for the past several years, and is currently the league director for the high school recreational basketball league.